How BIM has influenced building and façade design?

 The parametric process then allows for the accelerated crunching of design ideas and efficient options to find the optimum solution, therefore providing additional time to be spent on the artistic touch provided by the human expert input.

 Fast and efficient optimization is a real game-changer.
-Whether reducing structural steel sizes used, or onsite fabrication time reduction, or standardization of façade panel types and dimensions, or automatic development for space planning.
-Each utilizes a lot of data but capable of substantial material and time savings.
+Whether reducing structural steel sizes used, or onsite fabrication time reduction, standardization of façade panel types and dimensions, or automatic development for space planning.
+Each utilizes a lot of data but is capable of substantial material and time savings.

-Being able to then visualize these savings in a plain language format is then critical.
+Being able to then visualize these savings in a plain language format is critical.
 Several applications are now available to allow a client or customer to manipulate data in such a way so that they can themselves “play around with” the controlling parameters to adjust the solution as they see fit.
 This real-time interactive ability takes customer configuration to the next level.

 How technology can be used to reduce costs, reduce defects, and improve designs?